VISHWXA7/portfolio_tracker/README.md

 <div align="center">
   <h1>📊 Investment Portfolio Tracker</h1>
-  <p>A Python-based tracker that fetches real-time data from Binance, Yahoo Finance, and AMFI to monitor Crypto, ETFs, and Mutual Funds, updating a Google Sheet.</p>
+  <p>A Python-based tracker that fetches real-time data from Yahoo Finance, and AMFI to monitor Crypto, ETFs, and Mutual Funds, updating JSON file, then html file fetches the data to display a table.</p>
 </div>

 ---